 The majority of safety razors are plastic free, like this one from Upcircle beauty and offer a return program for the used blades.
 This one has a double edged single blade to last longer but options like Leaf Shave offer multiple blade options.
 Face and body friendly, safety razors are an essential for a zero waste bathroom.
 While meant to last a lifetime they can be recycled at the end of their life.

 Not much has changed on a toothbrush since it came to the masses in the early 1900’s and the material with which toothbrushes are made has not done much evolving either.
 Though you’ve probably heard it, it’s worth repeating that every toothbrush ever made still exists in a landfill today.
-Bamboo toothbrushes are a great alternative due to their compostable nature, however, Brush With Bamboo is the only 100% plant based toothbrush.
-Other brushes use nylon bristles but Brush With Bamboo uses USDA Certified biobased bristles.
+Bamboo toothbrushes are a great alternative due to their compostable nature.
+Our ZWS Essentials Bamboo Toothbrush is completely plant-based: bristles, handle, and box.
+Made from castor bean oil, organic bamboo, and paper!
 At the end of its life, compost the handle (and packaging) and recycle the bristles.